ApplicationFlight/Anomaly_Detection_WebApp/readME.md

 **View**: the page interface in React + the client api lay here.
 **Controller**: the server lays here.

-**Other Folders**
-The configuration folder defines important configs for the entire app. (such as communication ports and addresses)

 ## Functionalities

 On the set-up box (on the left), you can firstly pick which type of algorithm you want to use.
 You can then proceed to upload the relevant files in the drag-zone.
 Once the set-up is ready, you can send to server with the 'send' button.
 The 'send' button won't work until the set-up has been completed.